cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 .. note::

-  When calling log, you can inspect the command line used to execute the pipleine.
+  When calling log, you can inspect the command line used to execute the pipeline.
   You could also get informations about execution times.
 For more information, take a look at `nextflow log <https://www.nextflow.io/docs/latest/cli.html#log>`__ documentation.